sameer1sheikh2mansoori3/node-js-assignment/readme.md

 ### 🚧 ongoing work

-1. Dokerize the application
-2. Add unit tests using a framework like Jest or Mocha.
+1. Add unit tests using a framework like Jest or Mocha.

 ### 🗂️ .env file configuration